Last updated: February 1st, 2023

 This article might contain affiliate links.
 As a member of programs including Amazon Associates, I earn from qualifying purchases.

-Jeans are adequate for short rides, as long as they’re loose enough to move easily.
-However, they’re uncomfortable when wet from rain or sweat.
-It helps to choose stretch denim and avoid skinny cuts, but you’ll be more comfortable in synthetic pants (with low polyester content for minimal odor), wool-blend pants, or even cycling-specific jeans.
+Jeans are adequate for short rides, as long as they’re loose or stretchy enough to move easily.
+However, rain and sweat cause jeans to bind to your knees and chafe your skin.
+Better choices include synthetic pants (with low polyester content for minimal odor), wool-blend pants, or even cycling-specific jeans.

 To put it another way, jeans are about as good for urban cycling as they are for brisk urban walking.
-Just fine for most people most of the time, but less and less comfortable for serious exertion, very long trips, or when significantly wet.
+Fine for modest effort, but less and less comfortable for serious exertion, very long trips, or when significantly wet.

-By the way, this all applies to chinos, heavier slacks, and any other (mostly) cotton pants as well.
+By the way, this all applies to chinos, heavier slacks, and all other cotton pants as well.

 For urban cycling, we’re not looking for athletic performance or for comfort in a deep-forward-bend riding position.
 We just need something simple, that feels and looks decent, for moderate distances and modest exertion.